resilient-swarms/thymio/README.md

 # Thymio

 Is an open source simulator based on ARGoS framework for Thymio robotic platform.
-It uses and [interface]()
+It uses an [Interface](https://github.com/daneshtarapore/AsebaCppInterface), which is developed using core libraries from ASEBA and DaSHEL.

 ## Installing Thymio on a desktop computer:
 This version of Thymio on a desktop computer is mainly used for simulation.